imaginando/imaginando.github.io/vs/layer-manager.md

 <img alt="VS Background File Manager" src="/vs/images/file-manager@2x.png" width="1136" height="908" />

-To open the background image/video media browser, double click the background layer ‘B’.
+To open the background image/video media browser, double click or long press the background layer ‘B’.
 You can then navigate your local filesystem for supported file types.

 Select any file to display a preview, then choose to either load the selection into the background layer, or cancel the operation using the close button.

+You can also choose to reset the layer to a blank background.

 <br/>